techthiyanes/DUCK-datasets/annotation_tool/README.md

 >
 > To resume, simply run the script again with the same arguments.

 When you re-run the script, please close the old browser tab and open a new one.
+Also, please don't edit the problem files while the script is running.

 ## Notes
 The script uses ![KaTeX](https://katex.org/) to render LaTeX.
 While it supports most LaTeX commands, it doesn't support all of them.
 If you encounter a valid LaTeX formula that KaTeX doesn't render, you can edit it or probably just leave it as is.